lucas874/swarm-composition-artifact/README.md

 * checkmarks etc.
 * Remove progress prints in rust code
 * Check that perf bench has the right number of files
+* Consider zipping old criterion folder and old benchmark sub size folder if invoked again.
+* Test new things -- checking the existence of process -- by introducing errors to rust code.
+Hoping it will fail, send trace to stdout, move on report error to user and store stderr in file.